GshotFew/GShot/README.md

 ### DFS code generation:

-- `dfscode/dfs_code.cpp` calculates the minimum DFS code required by GraphGen.
+- `dfscode/dfs_code.cpp` calculates the minimum DFS code.
 - `dfscode/dfs_wrapper.py` is a python wrapper for the cpp file.